Hyperuricemia is when you have too much uric acid in your blood. This condition can lead to health problems such as gout and kidney stones.

 Another common symptom of hyperuricemia is the formation of kidney stones, which can lead to sharp pain in the abdomen or side, nausea, and vomiting.

-Testing for hyperuricemia is not routine because the condition is so common.
+Testing for hyperuricemia is not routine in asymptomatic individuals because it is not clear that it will change management.
 Your doctor will most likely test you for hyperuricemia if you’re showing signs of gout or kidney stones.
-They will likely make use of physical examination, lab studies, and ultrasounds.
+They will likely make use of physical examinations, lab studies, and ultrasounds.

 Physical examination.
 If you have gout, you’ll have a swollen and warm joint.
 Gout usually affects the big toe, but it can affect any joint in your body and typically affects one joint at a time.
-If you have kidney stones, a particular area of your lower back will be tender to the touch.
+If you have kidney stones, this can be asymptomatic (found on imaging studies only) or can be symptomatic with flank or abdominal pain.

 Lab studies.
 Your doctor may order bloodwork to test for your level of uric acid.
 They may also want to see what they'll refer to as a complete blood count (CBC), lipid profile, comprehensive metabolic panel (CMP), and calcium and phosphate levels to get a better understanding of what may be raising your level of uric acid.